vafils/vafils/README.md

 ### Hi there 👋 I'am Antoine!
-what I've learned so far in preparing for my Cyber Security Journey:
+Here is what I've learned and accomplished so far in preparing for my Cyber Security Journey:

 Hardware and Operating System Fundamentals.